sherifi/opentender-frontend/README.md

 ### Update Language files for Translation

-`npm run langs` to extract all translation strings into the language files in /src/i18n/
+`npm run langs` to extract all translation strings into the language files in /src/i18n/ and updates the runtime files messages.[lang].ts

 ## Uses